Estonian Swedes: Early history

 The Swedish-speaking population in Estonia persisted for about 650 years.
 The first written mention of the Swedish population in Estonia comes from 1294, in the laws of the town of Haapsalu.
 Further early mentions of Swedes in Estonia came in 1341 and 1345 (when an Estonian monastery in Padise sold "the Laoküla Estate" and Suur-Pakri Island to a group of Swedes).
 Based on some of the place names, it is possible that there was a Swedish presence in Estonia even earlier.

-During the 13th through 15th centuries, large numbers of Swedes arrived in coastal Estonia from Swedish-speaking parts of Finland, which was part of the Kingdom of Sweden (and would remain so until 1809), often settling on Church-owned land.
+From the 13th century and through to the 15th century, large numbers of Swedes arrived in coastal Estonia from Swedish-speaking parts of Finland, which was part of the Kingdom of Sweden (and would remain so until 1809), often settling on Church-owned land.
 The first documented record of the island of Ruhnu (Runö), and of its Swedish population, is also a 1341 letter sent by the Bishop of Courland which confirmed the islanders' right to reside and manage their property in accordance with Swedish law.